-The two components of the EMT associated with three major mountain massifs (the TP, the Rockies and the Andes) have been analyzed in the NCEP reanalysis data.
-When the first equatorial axis is placed at 90 degrees to the west of the massif and the second equatorial axis at the longitude of the center of mass of the massif, the strong signals on \tilde{T}{X1} are followed one or two days later by strong signals of the opposite sign on \tilde{T}{X2} (Figs. 3 and 4).
-These regional contributions partly explain why the two equatorial components of the global mountain torque rotate westward in the equatorial plane (Fig. 2).
-Their contributions can add up constructively to the contribution of Antarctica, which is the major single contributor to the global equatorial torque, and whose equatorial torque also rotates westward (Fig. 3d).
+The two components of the EMT associated with three major mountain massifs (the TP, the Rockies, and the Andes) have been analyzed in the NCEP reanalysis data.
+When the first equatorial axis is placed 90° to the west of the massif and the second equatorial axis at the longitude of the center of mass of the massif, the strong signals on \tilde{T}{X1} are followed one or two days later by strong signals of the opposite sign on \tilde{T}{X2} (Figs. 3 and 4).
+These regional contributions partly explain why the global EMT vector rotates westward in the equatorial plane (Fig. 2).
+Their contributions can add up constructively to the contributor to the global equatorial torque, and whose equatorial torque also rotates westward (Fig. 3d).

-Returning to the TP and the Rockies, the composites of the surface pressure fields in Figs. 5 and 6 respectively show that a positive signal in \widetilde{T}{X1} is in general associated with anomalies in surface pressure located poleward of the massif considered.
-As time evolves, these anomalies shift along the eastern flank of the massif considered which explains the negative signal on \widetilde{T}{X2} .
-This characteristic evolution of the surface pressure also occurs around the Andes (Fig. 7), provided the sign of the equatorial torques is inverted (due to the fact that the Andes are located in the southern hemisphere).
-Interestingly the evolution of the surface temperature and surface pressure east of these three massifs is very pronounced, and strongly reminiscent of what occurs during the cold surges that severely affect the weather to their eastern side.
+Returning to the TP and the Rockies, the composites of the surface pressure fields in Figs. 5 and 6 respectively show that a positive signal in \tilde{T}{X1} is, in general, associated with anomalies in surface pressure located poleward of the massif considered.
+As time evolves, these anomalies shift along the eastern flank of the massif considered, which explains the negative signal on \tilde{T}{X2} .
+This characteristic evolution of the surface pressure also occurs around the Andes (Fig. 7), provided the sign of the equatorial torques is inverted (because the Andes are located in the Southern Hemisphere).
+Interestingly, the evolution of these three massifs is very pronounced and strongly reminiscent of what occurs during the cold surges that severely affect the weather to their eastern side.

-From these observational results, we make two hypotheses: (i) the equatorial mountain torques measure the dynamical forcing of the cold surges by the mountains, and (ii) this dynamical forcing is a substantial driver of the cold surges.
+From these observational results, we make two hypotheses: (i) the equatorial mountain torques measure the dynamical forcing of the cold surges by the mountains and (ii) this dynamical forcing is a substantial driver of the cold surges.

 To support these two hypotheses, we develop a mechanistic model for the cold surges that only contains the basic ingredients needed to explain the above observations.
-For this purpose, we follow Smith (1984) and adapt the quasi-geostrophic f-plane Eady (1949) model for baroclinic flow by introducing a mountain forcing via a free-slip lower boundary condition, and by formulating this model on a sphere.
-It is then shown that, in this framework, the free-slip boundary condition is locally strictly equivalent to a lateral force (that is a force which is perpendicular to the surface wind), and that the amplitude of this lateral force, given in (18), is consistent with the mountain "lift" forces given in Smith (1979).
-When the low-level background flow is easterly, this lift force results in a positive mountain torque \hat{T}{X1} (in the northern hemisphere) which is comparable to the one observed.
+For this purpose, we follow Smith (1984) and adapt the quasigeostrophic f-plane Eady (1949) model for baroclinic flow by introducing a mountain forcing via a freeslip lower boundary condition and by formulating this model on a sphere.
+It is then shown that, in this framework, the free-slip boundary condition is locally strictly equivalent to a lateral force (i.e., a force perpendicular to the surface wind) and that the amplitude of this lateral force, given in (18), is consistent with the mountain "lift" forces given in Smith (1979).
+When the low-level background flow is easterly, this lift force results in a positive mountain torque \hat{T}{X1} (in the Northern Hemisphere) comparable to the one observed.